pkkolos/liquidprompt/docs/functions/data/vcs.rst

 .. function:: _lp_vcs_uncommitted_lines() -> var:lp_vcs_uncommitted_i_lines, var:lp_vcs_uncommitted_d_lines

    Returns ``true`` if any uncommitted lines exist in the repository.
-In other words, tracked files that contain uncommitted changes.
+In other words, tracked files that contain uncommitted changes, regardless of if those changes are staged.
 Returns the number of uncommitted lines.

    Some VCS providers refer to uncommitted lines as "modified" or "changed" lines.